MFlisar/GDPRDialog/README.md

 ### TODO

+[ ] correct the AdMob Link
+[ ] resize dialog after each step
+[ ] translations => german will be done by my until the first release

+Additional things todo:

 * maybe improve texts (e.g. the current dialog title is not that good imho)
-* translations => german will be done by my until the first release
 * ad more network strings, currently only AdMob is existing
 * more???